ManjunathChet/GDB-Tutorial/ex1/README.md

 COPY DONE

 First:
-Second: Goodbye
+Second: goodbye
 ```

 Clearly, the copy function is flawed.
 At first, we might want to make print
 statements in the function that output each character.
 Unfortunately, this
 can result in long outputs.
-Also, it is tedious to go back and add print
+Also, its tedious to go back and add print
 statements at various locations.
+In many cases, outputting specific elements
+of certain data structures may result in very long outputs.
 This is where GDB is useful.

 Run GDB on the binary executable you compiled.
 You can run the program by
 typing `r` of `run` followed by the arguments you wish to pass in.